tonchval2307/Serial-Comunication-XC8-v2.0/README.md

   Disclaimer:
-    - This software it wa not tested yet, the user most test the software using a simulator or a physical circuit.
+    - This software it was not tested yet, the user most test the software using a simulator or a physical circuit.